 - Element 3 is additional (top up) funding to pay for further support costs.

-E1 and E2 are paid directly to colleges by the ESFA, using data from the previous year’s ILR returns to determine numbers.
+E1 and E2 are paid directly to specialist colleges by the ESFA, using data from the previous year’s ILR returns to determine numbers.
 These two elements are called place funding, not linked to individual students.
 E3 is paid by the local authority agreeing the placement with the college.